12. Flip and Rotate images

 return output_array

-def get_imgarr_flip_vert(imgarray):
+def get_img_arr_flip_vert(img_array):

 # get every 5 elements as rows and reverse order of rows.

-row0 = imgarray[:5]
+row0 = img_array[:5]

-row1 = imgarray[5:10]
+row1 = img_array[5:10]

-row2 = imgarray[10:15]
+row2 = img_array[10:15]

-row3 = imgarray[15:20]
+row3 = img_array[15:20]

-row4 = imgarray[20:]
+row4 = img_array[20:]

 output_array = row4 + row3 + row2 + row1 + row0